Manage your clients' issues and tasks easily using the CRM's integrated Helpdesk.

 2. The Add New Ticket popup will appear where you can enter the ticket details.

-Here is a screenshot of the ticket popup including an explanation of the various parts of the ticket:
+Here is a screenshot of the ticket popup including an explanation of the different parts of the ticket form:

 - Type — Select the appropriate type for your new ticket.
 Depending on which ticket type is selected, the ticket popup may show different options or checklists.
 More info: Ticket Types